CrowdStrike/foundry-tutorial-quickstart/README.md

 ## Help

-Please post any questions as [discussions](https://github.com/CrowdStrike/foundry-quickstart/discussions) in this repo, ask for help in our [CrowdStrike subreddit](https://www.reddit.com/r/crowdstrike/), or post your question to our [Foundry Developer Community](https://community.crowdstrike.com/groups/foundry-developer-community-82).
+Please post any questions as [discussions](https://github.com/CrowdStrike/foundry-tutorial-quickstart/discussions) in this repo, ask for help in our [CrowdStrike subreddit](https://www.reddit.com/r/crowdstrike/), or post your question to our [Foundry Developer Community](https://community.crowdstrike.com/groups/foundry-developer-community-82).

 ## Support

-The foundry-quickstart repo is the resulting code from doing the Foundry Quickstart tutorial.
-While not a formal CrowdStrike product, foundry-quickstart is maintained by CrowdStrike and supported in partnership with the open source developer community.
+The foundry-tutorial-quickstart repo is the resulting code from doing the Foundry Quickstart tutorial.
+While not a formal CrowdStrike product, foundry-tutorial-quickstart is maintained by CrowdStrike and supported in partnership with the open source developer community.

 ## License